 If you want to help foster that connection between your parents and kids, use these tips:

-Open opportunities with technology
+Open Opportunities with Technology

 While the saying "the more the merrier" rings true in most circumstances, one-on-one time is just as crucial for building those grandparent-grandchild connections.
 This is especially important if you have more than one child or your little one has a few cousins.